mpv-player/mpv/DOCS/man/options.rst

 ``--panscan=<0.0-1.0>``
-    Enables pan-and-scan functionality (cropping the sides of e.g. a 16:9 movie to make it fit a 4:3 display without black bands).
+    Enables pan-and-scan functionality (cropping the sides of e.g. a 16:9 video to make it fit a 4:3 display without black bands).
 The range controls how much of the image is cropped.
 May not work with all video output drivers.